Bargur Assembly constituency

 Bargur is a state assembly constituency in Krishnagiri district in Tamil Nadu, India.
 Its State Assembly Constituency number is 52.
 It comprises portions of Krishnagiri and Pochampalli taluks and is a part of Krishnagiri Lok Sabha constituency for national elections to the Parliament of India.
 Most successful party: AIADMK (nine times).
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.
+Former chief minister Jayalalithaa contested twice in this constituency, won in 1991 and lost in 1996.